dragnet-org/dragnet/README.md

 Dragnet isn't interested in the shiny chrome or boilerplate dressing of a web page.
 It's interested in... 'just the facts.'
 The machine learning models in Dragnet extract the main article content and optionally user generated comments from a web page.
-They provide start of the art performance on variety of test benchmarks.
+They provide state of the art performance on variety of test benchmarks.

-For more information on our approach checkout:
+For more information on our approach check out:

 * Our paper [<i>Content Extraction Using Diverse Feature Sets</i>](dragnet_www2013.pdf?raw=true), published at WWW in 2013, gives an overview of the machine learning approach.